wovo/torsor/readme.md

-My interpretation: when you measure in a ratio scale (for example time duration) but you choose too anchor your scale at some (arbitrary) moment in time by defining that moment as 0, you have lost the special meaning of
+My interpretation: when you measure in a ratio scale (for example time duration) but you choose too anchor your scale at some (arbitrary) moment in time by defining that value (moment) as 0, you have lost the special meaning of
 zero: you can no longer add that 0 value to another value and get that same value as a result.
 In fact, you can no longer add such 'anchored' values at all.

-Another interpretation is that by anchoring
-(defining a zero) you have added some unknown amount to all values, which makes addition meaningless because the sum would contain that unknown amount twice.
+Another interpretation is that by anchoring (arbirarily defining a zero) you have added some unknown amount to all values, which makes addition meaningless because the sum would contain that unknown amount twice.